NDevTK/writeups/_posts/2023-06-23-outputframes.md

 ```parent.opener[0].google``` refers to stuff.
 ```parent.opener[5].document``` refers to the chart.

-Sometimes sandboxes use a randomly genrated subdomain for isolation unfortunately due to unencrypted DNS this not safe consider moving over to DNS over TLS <https://www.cloudflare.com/learning/dns/dns-over-tls/>
+Sometimes sandboxes use a randomly genrated subdomain for isolation unfortunately due to unencrypted DNS this is not safe <https://www.cloudflare.com/learning/dns/dns-over-tls/>